• Home

 Its proximity to the USA and popularity with American holidaymakers and expats also drive up prices.
 This is especially true in Los Cabos where prices in tourist establishments can be the same or more than in the US!

-Overall, we found prices in Baja California Sur comparable to the rest of Mexico.
-Unless you’re comparing it to southern states like Oaxaca or Chiapas which are very affordable, we didn’t find it too much more expensive than the rest of the country.
+Overall, we found prices in Baja California Sur comparable, if not slightly higher, to the rest of Mexico.
+Unless you’re comparing it to southern states like Oaxaca or Chiapas, which are exceptionally affordable, we didn’t find it too much more expensive than the rest of the country.

 There are a few things that make Baja California Sur a more expensive state, which I’ll run through as well as some average costs.

-- 🚗 Car rental: the need to rent a car can add a significant cost to your budget.
-You’d be lucky to find a small sedan for less than $50 USD per day, with insurance included.
-If you want a 4×4, the price can double.
+• 🚗 Car rental: the need to rent a car can add a significant cost to your budget.
+You’d be lucky to find a small sedan for less than $50 USD per day, with insurance included. $60 – $80 USD is a more reasonable expectation, depending on the location, duration and season.
+If you want a 4×4, the price can more than double.
 It is 100% worth the cost though!

 All in all, Baja California Sur can be more expensive than other parts of Mexico.
 It’s more noticeable to those travelling on a shoe string budget.
 If you’ve got a moderate budget, you won’t really feel the difference outside the car rental fees, and tour prices for bucket list experiences.